roackb2/j2s/README.md

-Following shows an working example with proper environments and how you could setup j2s routes with access control, we assume that User has an one-to-many relation with Photo, and User has an many-to-many relation to Book.
+Following shows an working example with proper environments and how you could setup j2s routes with access control, we assume that User has an one-to-many relation with Photo, User has an many-to-many relation to Book, and User may have zero or one Account, the Account model determines whether a user is administrator in its `is_admin` column.

 ```javascript
 // model.js